Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ReMoods paid most of the time on the reading and typing tests, and I care about the balanced of them.
 I found that most people used to move their heads forward to the screen in some situations.
 Such as when they discover a typing mistake, reviewing, searching, etc.

 So I've tried my most to fight for a little chance that might stop it from happening to anyone.
-All is to ensure we could feel comfortable reading and writing with a stable distance between the screen and eyes.
+All is to ensure we could feel comfortable with reading and writing at a stable distance between the screen and our eyes.

 [:arrow_up:Back](#table-of-contents)